 Katy Trail/Trinity Strand Connection Master Plan

 The Connection is a complex, urban trail project intended to join two major commuter and recreational trail systems within the City of Dallas: the 3-1/2 mile Katy Trail and the 2-1/4 mile main spine of the Trinity Strand Trail.
 It’s also an important link to the medical district.

 Bicentennial Park – Southlake, Texas

 This park is on approximately 80 acres and contains nine new baseball fields – (2) for the Mustang League, (2) Pinto League, (2) Shetland League, (2) Bronco League and one Miracle Field for physically challenged children.
 All are tournament level fields and are designed to have a secured, ticketed entrance, if needed.
 The park also includes a drainage/irrigation pond that is now a park amenity and a band shell area with picnic facilities.
-SRA designed six new tennis courts to add to this existing complex.
 The park reflects Southlake’s downtown 1920’s architectural theme.

 Roger’s Street Bridge (Cowboys Way) – Arlington, Texas